King Arthur

 Ending Explained: King Arthur

-The final moments of King Arthur reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of King Arthur reflect the creative choices of the filmmakers and align with the tone of the narrative.

 King Arthur Real vs. Reel: Is it Based on a True Story?